Photo by Clayton Cubitt

 secure connection: joanne AT joannemcneil.com (PGP key)

 Joanne McNeil is a writer and researcher interested in the ways technology is shaping art, literature, and society.
-She writes about things like broken iPhones, holograms in airports, and the future of novels.
+She writes about things like broken iPhones, virtual assistants in airports, and the future of novels.
 Her essays and reviews have appeared in Modern Painters, Domus, Wired UK, Frieze, The LA Times, the Paris Review Daily, The Boston Globe, n+1, and other web and print publications.
 She was a 2012 USC Annenberg/Getty Arts Journalism fellow.
-She co-organizes the podcast series Nostalgia for the Net.
-She is a contributor to Art and the Internet (Black Dog Publishing, 2013) and has written a wide range of catalog essays.
+She is a contributor to Art and the Internet (Black Dog Publishing, 2014) and has written a wide range of catalog essays.
 Formerly the editor of Rhizome.org, she developed all content published on Rhizome News and the Rhizome blog.
 (2011, 2012 roundups.)
 Through Rhizome and with FACT, she co-curated online programming for the 2012 Liverpool Biennial.
 Earlier, she founded and edited the blog The Tomorrow Museum.
+An essay of hers was listed in The Verge's "Best Writing of 2013."
 She has lectured internationally including at Lighthouse (Brighton, UK), Centro in Mexico City, and Digital October in Moscow.
 She studied economics at George Mason University, where she was a University Scholar.
 She met the Philip K. Dick android before it lost its head.
 She is currently writing a book on privacy and internet culture.

 nice things said: